lukematheny/lukematheny.github.io/index.md

 15. Everyone can do more than they think they can.
 The vast majority of limits are self-imposed.

 ### Summary
 I am a person who sets high goals for myself.
 I love to build cool things, and I focus on building good taste of what to build so that I can be truly satisfied with the things I make.
 The passion that drives me originates in building truly sustainable and efficient things and places, and I aim my sights at the places where I can make the most impact.
+Further, 2023 has been the greatest year for me in terms of developing as and engineer and as a communicator/leader.

 ### Contact Info
 Email: [lukepatrick44@gmail.com](mailto:lukepatrick44@gmail.com)